fluid-project/infusion-docs/src/documents/ComponentGrades.md

         <tr>
             <td><code>fluid.modelComponent</code></td>
             <td>
                 A <it>model</it> component is a component that additionally provides supports for a component's model, and operations on it (<a href="tutorial-gettingStartedWithInfusion/ModelComponents.md">Tutorial - Model Components</a>).
-                These operations are mediated by a machine known as a <a href="ChangeApplierAPI.md"><code>ChangeApplier</code></a> which is automatically constructed for a model component.
-As well as exposing a programmatic API, this also allows for declarative constraints and relationships to be enforced by means of the <a href="ModelRelay.md">model relay</a> system.
+                These operations are mediated by a machine known as a <a href="ChangeApplierAPI.md"><code>ChangeApplier</code></a>
+                which is automatically constructed for a model component.
+As well as exposing a programmatic API, this also allows for declarative constraints and relationships to be enforced by means of the
+                <a href="ModelRelay.md">model relay</a> system.
             </td>
         </tr>
         <tr>
             <td><code>fluid.viewComponent</code></td>
             <td>
-                A <it>view</it> component is a <code>fluid.modelComponent</code> that is bound to a DOM container node, holds a <a href="DOMBinder.md">DOM Binder</a> and supports a view (<a href="tutorial-gettingStartedWithInfusion/ViewComponents.md">Tutorial - View Components).
+                A <it>view</it> component is a <code>fluid.modelComponent</code> that is bound to a DOM container node, holds a <a href="DOMBinder.md">DOM Binder</a> and supports a view (<a href="tutorial-gettingStartedWithInfusion/ViewComponents.md">Tutorial - View Components</a>).
             </td>
         </tr>
         <tr>